Republic-AI/Republic/README.md

 ```
 Frontend will be available at http://localhost:3000

-Orchestrator:
+orchestrator:
 ```bash
 cd orchestrator
 npm install
 npm start
 ```
-Orchestrator will run on http://localhost:8080
+orchestrator will run on http://localhost:8080

 Node LLM Service:
 ```bash